Fremont University’s Board of Governors and Program Advisory Committee Member, Andrew Cherng, Named One of Forbes 400 Wealthiest Americans

-Andrew Cherng, a member of Fremont College’s Board of Governors and Program Advisory Committee, was recently added to the Forbes 400 list of wealthiest Americans, along with his wife, Peggy.
+Andrew Cherng, a member of Fremont University’s Board of Governors and Program Advisory Committee, was recently added to the Forbes 400 list of wealthiest Americans, along with his wife, Peggy.
 Mr. Cherng is the Founder and Chairman of Panda Restaurant Group.

 Andrew came to the U.S. from China in 1966 with his father, a master chef.
 In 1973, they opened a sit-down Chinese restaurant called Panda Inn.
 Ten years later, Andrew launched the first Panda Express in a Los Angeles County mall.
 Today, the $1.6 billion business operates 1,500 restaurants nationwide.
 Panda Restaurant Group the parent company of Panda Inn, Panda Express, and Hibachi-San, is a company that strongly believes in its mission “To deliver exceptional Asian dining experiences by building an organization where people are inspired to better their lives.”